-The solution of all watermover and waterbody equations in the HSE is integrated into in one global matrix as opposed to sub-matrix solutions coupled by boundary fluxes.
-This approach could cause the model to become excessively numerically intensive as the mesh size is refined or the size and complexity of the model domain increases.
-The diagonal dominance of the global matrix will likely be diminished as the number of canal segments increases and a greater number of more-sophisticated water-control structures are added, potentially resulting in an increased number of iterations required for convergence.
+The solution of all watermover and waterbody equations in the HSE is integrated into one global matrix as opposed to sub-matrix solutions coupled by boundary fluxes.
+This approach could cause the model to become too numerically intensive as the mesh size is refined or the size and complexity of the model domain increases.
+The diagonal dominance of the global matrix will likely be diminished as the number of canal segments increases and a greater number of more sophisticated water-control structures are added, potentially resulting in an increased number of iterations required for convergence.
 Sixty percent of the processing time in the RSM application to South Florida (SFRSM) is expended in matrix inversion and 40-60 iterations are required for convergence.
-The numerically-intensive computational performance of the SFRSM, which is still under development, sounds excessive and is likely a symptom of increasing system complexity and/or linear assumptions made in the RSM.
-Typically, the factors that increase computational run times are the non-linear terms, which are not included in the diffusion-wave approximation of the RSM.
-The computational advantage of the diffusion-wave approach might be outweighed by the numerical intensity of the globalmatrix solution of the RSM.
+The numerically-intensive computational performance of the SFRSM, which is still under development, appears excessive and is likely a symptom of increasing system complexity and/or linear assumptions made in the RSM.
+Typically, the factors that increase the computational run times of numerical models are the nonlinear terms, which are not included in the diffusion-wave approximation of the RSM.

 The use of an implicit versus explicit numerical solution scheme is a tradeoff that needs to be assessed judiciously.
-Implicit schemes are usually unconditionally stable, while explicit schemes are not.
+Implicit schemes $(0 < \alpha \le 1)$ are usually unconditionally stable, while explicit schemes ( $\alpha = 0$ ) are not.
 Therefore, if stability is the issue, an implicit scheme is the preferred choice.
-However, in numerical modeling, stability is usually achieved at the expense of convergence.
+However, in numerical modeling, stability is usually achieved at the expense of convergence, in the sense of O'Brien et al. (1950).
 Once the focus shifts from stability to convergence, an explicit scheme can compete effectively with an implicit scheme.
-The explicit scheme will usually achieve convergence at the same time as stability, while the implicit scheme may be stable throughout a wide range of grid resolutions, while remaining nonconvergent for some subrange.
-Therefore, it should not be a priori assumed that implicit schemes are altogether better than explicit schemes.
-The objective in the RSM numerical solution technique should be to seek a balance between stability and convergence, and not to pursue one or the other by itself.
-This balance should be obtained through the simultaneous minimization of round off and truncation errors, in the sense of O'Brien et al. (1950).
-The use of a fully-implicit model ($\alpha = 1$) as the default case for numerical solution is justified only when results of sensitivity analysis clearly show that the tradeoff is an acceptable one, that is, improved stability without unduly sacrificing convergence.
+An explicit scheme will usually achieve convergence at the same time as stability, while an implicit scheme may be stable throughout a wide range of grid resolutions, while remaining nonconvergent for some subrange.
+Therefore, it should not be assumed a priori that implicit schemes are altogether better than explicit schemes.
+The objective in the RSM numerical solution technique should be to seek a balance between stability and convergence, and not to pursue one at the expense of the other.
+This balance should be obtained through the simultaneous minimization of roundoff and truncation errors, in the sense of O'Brien et al. (1950).
+The use of a fully-implicit model ( $\alpha = 1$ ) as the default case for numerical solution is justified only when results of sensitivity analysis clearly show that the tradeoff is an acceptable one, that is improved stability without unduly sacrificing convergence.
 It is recommended that the tradeoffs between the use of $\alpha = 1$ and that of a more convergent value such as $\alpha = 0.6$ be investigated and reported.

-The use of unrealistically high values of Manning's n, such as n = 1, in overland-flow cells, and the use of $\alpha = 1$ for fully-forward-implicit solution in the SFRSM are symptomatic of attempts to overcome numerical instabilities and/or increase the rate of convergence.
-The Manning's n value of one is too large, and use of fully-forward weighting ($\alpha = 1$) will damp wave propagation.
+The use of unrealistically high values of Manning's n, such as n = 1, in overland-flow cells, and the use of $\alpha = 1$ for fully-forward-implicit solution in the SFRSM are symptomatic of attempts to overcome numerical instabilities.
+The Manning's n value of one is too large, and use of fully-forward weighting ( $\alpha = 1$ ) will damp wave propagation.
 Effects of both of these conditions on model results need to be investigated.